tumblerlock/radiate/Readme.md

 ![](logo.svg)

-## Radiate -- a modern wifi provisioning framework
+## Radiate -- a modern wifi captive portal

 Radiate is built to solve one problem: connect your wifi device to wifi.